Irreversible entropy production, from quantum to classical

 One can always choose the work protocol such that it appears linearly in the Hamiltonian.
 That is, such that $H(\lambda) = H_0 + \lambda H_1$.
 In this case the first term in Eq.~\eqref{InfQuenches_Sigma_expansion_intermediate} vanishes and one is left with the simpler expression

-which shows that the non-equilibrium lag is nothing but the \emph{susceptibility} to $\lambda$, a concept widely studied in equilibrium statistical mechanics.
+which shows that the non-equilibrium lag is nothing but the \emph{thermal susceptibility} to $\lambda$, a concept widely studied in equilibrium statistical mechanics.

-Eq.~\eqref{InfQuenches_Sigma_expansion}, between the non-equilibrium lag and the equilibrium susceptibility, makes it particularly inviting to study infinitesimal quenches in systems presenting a quantum phase transition as a function of $\lambda$.
-This problem was first studied in~\cite{Dorner2012}, which analyzed the transverse-field Ising model.
-A quantum phase transition strictly occurs only at $T\to 0$, while the non-equilibrium lag scenario involves a thermal state at a finite temperature $\beta$.
-Notwithstanding, reflections of the $T=0$ critical point can be felt at low but finite temperatures.
-This is precisely what was observed in~\cite{Dorner2012}.
-The authors find that the entropy production diverges logarithmically at the critical point, in the limit $T\to 0$ (while showing a sharp peak for finite $T$).
+The relation to the susceptibility makes it particularly inviting to study infinitesimal quenches in systems presenting a quantum phase transition as a function of $\lambda$.
+This problem was first studied by~\cite{Dorner2012}, who analyzed the transverse-field Ising model.
+A quantum phase transition strictly occurs only at $T\to 0$, while the non-equilibrium lag scenario involves a thermal state at finite temperature.
+Notwithstanding, reflections of the $T=0$ critical point can still be felt at low temperatures.
+This is precisely what was observed in~\cite{Dorner2012}, which found that the entropy production diverges logarithmically at the critical point, in the limit $T\to 0$ (while showing a sharp peak for finite $T$).

 Since then, there has been several papers dedicated to an understanding of the critical properties of the non-equilibrium lag.
 An extension to the general XY model was given in~\cite{Bayocboc2015} and the more exotic XZY-YZX model was studied in~\cite{Zhong2015}.
 Very recently a general group-theoretic framework suitable for arbitrary quadratic Hamiltonians was introduced in~\cite{Fei2019}, generalizing the above results.
 An analysis of the related Lipkin-Meshkov-Glick model (which can be viewed as the long-range analog of the transverse field Ising model) was studied in~\cite{Campbell2016c}.
 All of these refer to continuous transitions.
 The extension to discontinuous transitions was discussed in~\cite{Mascarenhas2014}.
 Finally, the extension to consider the full statistics (instead of just the first moment~\eqref{InfQuenches_Sigma}) was recently put forth in~\cite{Fei2020}.